 - *Caution: ‘Listopad’ in Croatian means October!

 For the root of December, gruda is a lump of earth, likely one which has been coagulated by freezing cold.
 Yes, it’s definitely winter again...

-Written Mikołaj Gliński, 14 April 2017
+Written Mikołaj Gliński, 14 Apr 2017